 Lesbian actress Clea DuVall has taken it upon herself to direct a Christmas movie for the queer community.
 Happiest Season explores family dynamics in depth, going beyond just the experiences of the queer community and portraying a family so obsessed with perfection that each members’ life becomes a performance.
 Mackenzie Davis and Kristen Stewart star as Harper and Abby, a lesbian couple who is coming to spend Christmas with Harper’s family.
 Only Harper is still closeted, a fact she reveals en route to her family’s Christmas.

 Happiest Season advertises itself as a romantic comedy, but its success is in the latter rather than the former.
 Dan Levy plays Abby’s gay best friend, John, and his natural wit truly render every scene he’s in iconic.
 His more extroverted comedic style provides a perfect contrast to the equally entertaining introverted performance of Kristen Stewart, essentially creating a comedic foil that makes for a genuinely heart-warming friendship.
 Aubrey Plaza plays Harper’s ex, Riley, and her dry humor meshes well with Stewart’s own brand of humor, adding even more variety to the comedic styles present throughout the movie.
-Any scene with these 3 actors is rendered excellent by their presence alone.
+These 3 actors carry the bulk of the comedic scenes and the film is all the better for it.

 The one stark flaw in the film’s comedy is Harper’s sister Jane, played by Mary Holland, whose mistreatment is played for laughs.
 Jane exhibits behavior that is synonymous with forms of neurodiversity and is ignored and made fun of for it.
 When she finally stands up for herself, the moment is played for laughs and her parents proceed to act so condescendingly it proves they haven’t learned anything.
 Jane herself, however, is delightful and easily the best character in the entire film.
 Her happy ending is not only earned, but is genuinely the best part of the last 5 minutes of the movie.